-The world really celebrates teachers who have gone the extra mile in educating young people and who have inspired millions of other educators.
+The world really celebrates teachers who have gone the extra mile in educating young people and who have inspired millions of other educators in the world.
 These passionate people have demonstrated a commitment to ensuring the success of every child.
 Right here on this page, I will talk about how phenomenal educators share their exemplary teaching expertise.

 These incredible people are the noble heroes of the world.
 Their dedication and passion for teaching truly inspire greatness.
 They give their best and they celebrate their hard work.